BIG SKY R/C MODELERS FIELD RULES

 00 MEMBERSHIP REQUIREMENTS

-All model pilots wishing to use BLACK HORSE FIELD shall be current members of the ACADEMY OF MODEL AERONAUTICS (AMA) and BIG SKY R/C MODELERS (BSRCM); or their guests.
+All model pilots wishing to use BLACK HORSE FIELD shall be current members of the ACADEMY OF MODEL AERONAUTICS (AMA) and BIG SKY R/C MODELERS (BSRCM).

 2) A guest, who is a current AMA or MAAC member and not permanently residing in the Great Falls geographic area (50 mile radius) is extended reciprocal field use privileges.
 All guests must be accompanied by a club member and are only allowed to fly a maximum of 5 flights for the year.
 (For military personnel, PCS is permanent, TDY is temporary.)
 Permanent residents are expected to become members of BSRCM.